 Students referred to the office for suspension will be sent to the office with an office referral.
 The administrator or teacher and student will contact the parent/guardian.
 Students suspended from class may be required to have a conference with a parent/guardian, the teacher and an administrator before re-entering class.
-An alternative program may need to be set up to provide the best possible environment for students choosing not to follow the school rules.
 Suspensions are effective immediately upon being assigned.
 Suspended students are not allowed to be on school property or participate in school activities for the duration of the suspension.